Cambodia is such a wonderful country.

 I wouldn’t recommend hiring a car in Cambodia.
 The roads are bad, it’s tricky to get your hands on a Cambodian driving license, and simply isn’t worth the effort and hassle it’ll take to get it all set up.

 I also want to mention flying in Cambodia.
 If you’re short on time, you may want to jump on a plane to skip the bad roads.
-I flew between Siem Reap and Phnom Penh and from Kampot to Siem Reap and paid around $50 for each of the flights with Angkor Air.
+On one of my trips, I flew between Siem Reap and Phnom Penh and from Kampot to Siem Reap and paid around $50 for each of the flights with Angkor Air.

 - Bus ride from Phnom Penh to Siem Reap: $10